 There are multiple reasons as to why changes to hardware could be required.
 Some examples include changes to business structure (growth or decreasing in size), hardware or software upgrades or new business functions which require new technology.
 However, replacing technology installed in a building can be extremely costly both in terms of labor and new parts.

 At Vanti, we have developed a solution to all of the above.
 One that reduces labor costs and is completely flexible to business needs, whether it grows in physical size or requires technology with new functions.
-Our solution, Smart Core, moves away from traditional systems through the use of a common layer to which all the space’s technology is connected to.
-This is known as a Middleware.
+Our solution, Smart Core, is an open-source operating system for buildings that tells hardware and applications within a space how to interact each other.
 Prior to this methodology, each system would be siloed, only linking to the minimum number of other systems required to make everything work together.
 Using technology in this way is why upgrading, replacing or adding is so expensive, as to remove one section often requires disconnecting multiple others.
-However, with Middleware, individual systems can be removed or added at will, without interrupting the function of any of the other systems.
+However, with Smart Core, individual systems can be removed or added at will, without interrupting the function of any of the other systems.
 Not only is this system more scalable due to its efficiency, it is also significantly more stable because if one element breaks, it only breaks in isolation, without creating a chain reaction of problems.

 There’s a clear and strong case for SMEs to get smart.
 From simple and easy to implement solutions that have demonstrable results that make your business more efficient, to complex, innovative and bespoke smart technology setups that empower your businesses’ people to perform better, while attracting and retaining the best talent.